tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Installations, setups and usage.md

 ******

 ## Step 5: Starting runs on the ML-OPS platform instances

-to test the notebook-based pipelines:
+To test the notebook-based pipelines:
+- Make a commit that modifies a file in the notebook folder on the choosen branch
+- The pipeline will start by executing the notebook-based workflow

-to test the source code-based pipelines:
+To test the source code-based pipelines:

-instructions on where to test it:
+- Make a commit in a scr folder that modifies Python files on the choosen branch
+- The pipeline will start by executing the source code-based workflow

+> If the change is made on the development branch, it will trigger a run on the local installation <br>
+> If the change is on the staging or production branch, it will trigger a run on the full installation

-If everything is in order then by pushing to your working repository GitHub should order the runner on your computer to start the run on your computer's Kubeflow setup.
+If everything is in order then by pushing to your working repository GitHub should order the runner on your computer to start the run on your local computer's Kubeflow setup.

 ### Possible problems
 If commit fails due to the wrong python version, go to .github/workflows ->  run-notebook-in-development-environment.yml, and delete this part of the code: